craftcms/docs/docs/commerce/1.x/docs/order-status-emails.md

 ## BCC’d Recipient

 The 'BCC' addresses for this email.
-You can seperate the addresses by a comma: `,` Plain text can be entered or twig can also be used to set dynamic values.
+You can separate the addresses by a comma: `,`.
+Plain text can be entered or twig can also be used to set dynamic values.
 Two special variables available to you: